 Students in this class will continue to refine their drawing and painting skills.
 Subject matter will include still life, figure and portrait.
-Colored pencil, charcoal, pastel, watercolor and acrylic paint will be the media used to visually express ideas.
+Colored pencil, charcoal, pastel, watercolor, acrylic paint and various other media will be used to visually express ideas.
 Art historical references will enhance students' understanding of color and form.
 Class critiques will be an important part of the grading process.
-An independent term project will be required.
+An independent project will be required.